What do deer do in the rain?

 At any time though, whether it’s before the rain or during the rain, a deer’s need to eat will take priority over the need to reduce their body’s exposure to the weather.

-In the instances when the deer need to feed, even though it’s pouring down with rain, they will select those areas where they will not be subjected to the full brunt of the elements.
+In the instances when the deer need to feed, even though it’s pouring down with rain, they will select those areas where they will not be subjected to the full force of the elements.
 Once sufficient sustenance has been ingested, they will seek a suitably sheltered lie to rest up in.

-Condition of their coat.
 The deer are not going to be equally susceptible to inclement weather throughout the course of a year.
 Deer are most well protected from the chilling effects of the rain during the winter, when they’re wearing their thick winter coat.

 The coat of a roe deer’s winter pelage can be around 30mm thick, from the skin surface to tip of the hairs.
 So, beads of water are less likely to come into contact the skin’s surface (and absorb valuable thermal energy from the roe’s body), compared to when they’re sporting their fine russet brown summer jacket, which is normally around 10mm thick.